kelbyludwig/kel.bz/content/post/entropy.md

 (say, 6).
 The outcome of that tournament has less entropy since the winner is more predictable.

-There is no single method of measuring entropy.
+Entropy can be measured in multiple ways.
 Some measurements [only rely on the number of possible outcomes](#hartley) while others [factor in the probability of each possible outcome](#shannon).
 Others only measure [specific properties of the random variable](#minentropy).
 This post explores